 The “Our Father” translates in Aramaic, “O Birther, Mother and Father of the Universe, you birth all things in Unity.
-Your one light, breath, and vibration flows within all you have given life”.
+Your one light, breath, and vibration flows within all that moves and changes.”

 We can also realign by marinating in nature, listening to music that feeds the soul, art, or whatever facilitates an alignment of our energy with the Truth of reality.
 These are all forms of prayer.

 It is in this inner space that we get in alignment again, and away from the fear of the ego.
 We shift internally from fear to love.
-We can so easily become like the person who’s lost, wondering about in their community, due to some slight dementia.
-We’ve forgotten where we came from or where we live.
+We can so easily become like the person who’s lost, wondering about in their community, due to some degree of dementia.
+We’ve forgotten where we came from or where home is.
 We see something familiar and in relief we say, “I remember now.
-I’ve got my bearings again”.
+I’ve got my bearings again.”
 Prayer serves to get us back to what is familiar within the soul.